 Identifying hazards is the first step of the 5 steps to risk assessment.
 And risk assessments are a legal requirement.

 But don't worry if you're not exactly sure what a hazard is, or even how it is different to a risk.
 By the end of this post, you will.

 So, what is a hazard?

 In health and safety, a hazard is anything with the potential to cause harm.
-It might not have harmed anyone yet.
-But if it could cause harm, then it is a hazard.
+A hazard might not have harmed anyone yet, but it could.

 A potential source of danger.

 So when someone refers to a hazard, or you are being asked to spot hazards, this means something that could cause harm.